Yale study – preprint (Feb 2025)

 Possible clinical and diagnostic features of Post-Acute COVID-19 Vaccination Syndrome (PACVS)- (June 2024)

-Dutch summaryIn mid-2024, a study was published on Post-acute COVID-19 vaccination syndrome (PVACS).
-The article indicates that PVACS could probably be a somatic syndrome.
-The article offers some recognition of the syndrome, but much additional research is still needed.
-Below is a brief summary of the article.
+Dutch summaryA study on Post-acute COVID-2024 Vaccination Syndrome (PVCVS) was published in mid-19.
+The article indicates that PVACS could be a somatic syndrome.
+While the article offers some recognition of the syndrome, much further research is needed.
+A brief summary of the article follows.

 Compared to healthy individuals, PACVS patients showed increased levels of inflammatory markers such as interleukin 6 and 8, and changes in certain receptor antibodies after vaccination.
 The authors state that these blood values may help to distinguish PACVS from normal post-vaccination reactions and support that PACVS may be a somatic syndrome.
 Unfortunately, in this study it was not possible to relate these blood values to symptoms.